-A young woman in custody at a large urban jail has continuing abdominal pain over a 14 hour period.
-She is found unresponsive in her cell and rushed to the hospital where she is pronounced dead on arrival.
+A young woman in custody at a large urban jail had continuing abdominal pain over a 14 hour period.
+She was found unresponsive in her cell and rushed to the hospital where she was pronounced dead on arrival.
 Autopsy revealed a ruptured ectopic pregnancy.
 What assessments and testing should have been done for this woman?

 The word “ectopic” means out of place.
 Ectopic pregnancy, where a fertilized ovum implants somewhere outside the uterus, is an emergency event every correctional nurse should consider when presented with abdominal pain in a female patient of reproductive age.
 This condition is especially common among women with a history of sexually transmitted infections, Pelvic Inflammatory Disease (PID), previous ectopic pregnancy, previous abdominal surgery or infertility.
 Smoking also increases risk.
 These are all characteristics that are common in the female incarcerated population.

 - Ectopic Pregnancy